-A screaming tot onboard an aeroplane is no good for anyone, especially the parents and the baby.
-But how do you go about trying to minimise the stress and anxiety that comes with flying with babies?
+A screaming tot onboard an aeroplane (read here for the ultimate guide to flying with toddlers) is no good for anyone, especially the parents and the baby.
+But how do you go about trying to minimise the stress and anxiety that comes with flying with a baby?
 Unfortunately, there is no easy answer because you cannot predict what will happen on the day you fly, or if your baby will be under the weather or teething.

 So many people baulk at the idea of travelling with babies – but I can assure you it’s not as difficult as you might first believe.
 You do have to take a lot more stuff, but in some ways travelling with a baby is much easier than travelling with a toddler, who can answer you back and run away!

 Having flown on several occasions with a young tot in tow, it’s not all doom and gloom.
 There are plenty of things you can do to minimise the worry and have a relatively pain-free journey.
 Yes, it will be hard work – and there probably will be a few hairy moments, but they won’t last long.
 Follow some of these tips, and hopefully flying with a baby, long or short-haul will not be as challenging as you first imagined.